- The Eagles (+650) will host the Dallas Cowboys on the opening night of the 2025-26 season.

-Below, I’ll explore the top five Super Bowl 60 favourites at the BetMGM online sportsbook.
+Below, I’ll explore the top five Super Bowl 60 favourites at the BetMGM online sportsbook ahead of the 2025 NFL Draft.

 The Eagles are favoured to win Super Bowl 60 at +650, followed by the following four teams: